ceewick/completeJS/README.md

 # Below are my notes, below that are course's standard ReadME
 - I've made it to Chapter 6.
-In all previous courses, my work/notes are on Starter folder.
-In chapt 6, I made starter fresh, and final as my edits.
+In all previous chapters, my work/notes are on Starter folder.
+In chapt 6, I made starter folder a fresh template, and the final folder has my work.
 - This is only posted on here so I can keep track of notes if computer dies

 # ---------------------------